changelly/api-changelly/README.md

 * Important: users shall send the exact amount of funds which were specified as a pay-in amount.
 In case, users send different sum - the transaction can be automatically refunded
 * Important: for fixed rate transactions to process successfully, refund address must be presented as well as refund extraId if needed

-`getFixRateFrom` returnes a fixed exchange result of amount provided.
+`getFixRateForAmount` returnes a fixed exchange result of amount provided.
 It needs an additional parameter `amountFrom` user is going to exchange and returns `amountTo` user receive.

 Request params example: